Nick-Rivera/quartz/docs/tutorials/tutorial-lesson-01.md

 As you can see, working with quartz is rather simple.
-In <a href="./tutorial-lesson-02.md" title="Tutorial Lesson 2">Lesson 2</a> we'll give a quick overview of Jobs and Triggers, and Quartz's API so that you can more fully understand this example.
+In <a href="./tutorial-lesson-02.md" title="Tutorial Lesson 2">Lesson 2</a> we'll give a quick overview of Jobs, Triggers, and Quartz's API so that you can more fully understand this example.